The Registered Retirement Savings Plan (RRSP) provides Canadians with a practical way to save for retirement.

 If you run out of options and have a TFSA, you can withdraw funds from there to pay off debt.
 The upside to using a TFSA to pay off debt is that you can re-contribute any amounts withdrawn in future years.

 A scenario where withdrawing RRSP funds to pay off debt is less detrimental is when your taxable income is low.
 This could mean low to no taxes payable on the amount you withdraw.

-Your RRSP account belongs to you and you can choose to take money out at any time.
+Your RRSP account belongs to you, and you can take money out anytime.

 While funds remain in the account, they are tax-free.
-When you make a withdrawal, there are tax consequences depending on your overall taxable income.
+When you withdraw, there are tax consequences depending on your overall taxable income.
 You also lose the RRSP contribution room.